lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.

-Errors produced by the component `KeyGen()` routines MUST be forwarded on to the calling application.
+If one of the component `KeyGen()` routines returns an error, then this error MUST be propagated by the `Composite-ML-DSA.KeyGen()` routine.

 ### Allowed Modifications to the Key Generation Process